 I read it some that evening, then finished it at work the next day.
 (I was running a Christian bookstore for military personnel, so I could read between customers.)
 When I got home, my wife was sitting on the bed reading.
-I threw the book on the bed and said, "I'm on oddball now, but 1800 years ago, everyone agreed with me."
+I threw the book on the bed and said, "I'm on oddball now, but 18 hundred years ago, everyone agreed with me."

 The Heretics book, as we came to call it, was an evaluation of the writings of the second and third century church by a lawyer, a former Jehovah's Witness named David Bercot.
 He had a fascinating premise.
-He only covered doctrines that were addressed by at least five early Christian writers, and he only wrote on those if all those writers agreed.
+He only covered doctrines that were addressed by at least five early Christian writers, and he only wrote on those subjects if all those writers agreed.

 On my part, I didn't even know these "early Christian writings" existed.
 That offended me a little because I had read several large church history books trying to get some historical perspective on the things I believed.

 Through the Heretics book, I was introduced to The Ante-Nicene Fathers, a 10-volume collection of just about everything the church wrote between the time of the apostles and the Council of Nicea (hence the adjective "ante-Nicene" or "pre-Nicene").